compdyn/partmc/scenarios/7_freezing/0_README.md

 exp8: internal mixture, steady cooling

 1. Run 1_run.sh.
 This is the shell scripts for running all simulations.
+2. Run 2_process.sh.
+This is the shell scripts for extract data from netcdf files.
-2. Run 2_draw.py.
+3. Run 3_draw.py.
 This creates the figure showing the frozen fraction time series in each simulation.
-3. Run 3_clean.sh.
+(Reproduces the Figure 8 in Tang et al., 2025)
+4. (Optional) Run 4_clean.sh.
 This deletes all files created by the processes above.